pi-hole/PADD/README.md

 cd ~
 wget -N https://raw.githubusercontent.com/jpmck/PADD/master/padd.sh
 ```

+**Note: if you are already running Chronometer2 v1.3.1 or below, you’ll need to follow [these instructions](https://github.com/jpmck/PADD/wiki/Updating-from-Chronometer2)!**

 ## FAQ
 *Answers to frequently asked questions can be found in this repo’s [wiki](https://github.com/jpmck/PADD/wiki/FAQ).*